rajeshvkothari/oom/Int_Honolulu.md

 			   	      - "http://172.31.27.186:5000"
 		  ```

-		  Note: If the nonrtric get failed then check that whether the ks3 is installed properly or not by running the below command on ric and nonrtric VM:
+		  Note: While testing if nonrtric get failed then check that whether the ks3 is installed properly or not by running the below command on ric and nonrtric VM:
 		  "journalctl -xe"

 		  Also, check the registries.yaml whether it contains the valid yaml or not. if not then validate that content add and run the below command: